rrh1441/gcpscanner/testresults.md

 ## Recommendations

-1. **Deploy Test Site**: The test domain returns 404.
-Deploy the test site from `testsite.md` to Vercel.
+1. **Test Site Ready**: The test domain (vulnerable-test-site.vercel.app) is deployed and accessible.

 2. **For Production Use**:
    - Ensure all API keys are set in environment